ExoOnix/Pocketbase-Sveltekit/README.md

 # PocketBase + SvelteKit

 ### Summary
 This is a basic template for Pocketbase with SvelteKit.
 The frontend uses ShadCN for ui components.
-PocketBase is easily extendable with Go or JS
+PocketBase is easily extendable with Go or JS.
+Basic login functionality is set up.

 ### Dev mode